 - Personal Statement: Please explain your interest in participating in the LifeSci NYC internship program.
 (Up to 500 words)

 - Relevant Courses: Provide a list of any relevant courses you have taken, as well as specific skill sets

 - Transcript / Resume: Provide a copy of your latest academic transcript (unofficial copy is acceptable) and your current resume

 - Optional Video: You have the option (not required) of providing a video of up to 3 minutes expressing the reasons why you are interested in participating in the LifeSci NYC internship program.
 While this isn’t required, students who complete the video have been more successful in securing placements.

 - References: You will need 1-2 people to provide letters of reference for you.
 You should ask professors, advisors, work supervisors or personal references as long as they aren’t family members or friends, and give them plenty of time to submit a reference for you.

 For details on the process, please see the Overview and Program Details page.
 For any questions not addressed here or in the FAQ, and for program updates, please contact us or email [email protected]

 We've put together an Interview Preparation Guide which can assist students with the interview process.
 For more interview tips, we encourage students to watch the following video.

 Special thanks to Cindy Anzel of The New York Stem Cell Foundation for making this video to share her advice with LifeSci NYC Internship Program applicants

-To be notified of upcoming career panels, job openings for full- or part-time jobs, spring and fall internships, launch of our Summer 2020 application, and other relevant information, please sign up for the LifeSci NYC Internship Program Meetup.
+To be notified of upcoming career panels, job openings for full- or part-time jobs, and other relevant information, please sign up for the LifeSci NYC Internship Program Meetup.